 Laia Navarro-Sola is a Ph.D. candidate in the Department of Economics at Northwestern University.
-Her research areas of interest are the economics of education and human capital formation in developing countries.
-Her current research investigates the long-run effects of expanding secondary education in a developing country context through the construction of schools that use televised lessons.
+Her research focuses on human capital and education in developing countries.
+Her current research investigates the long-run effects of expanding access to secondary education in a developing country context through schools that use televised lessons.
 Navarro-Sola’s research also examines whether a school’s impact on high-stakes exams is a good measure of its overall life impact on students, and whether parents value high-stakes tests, long-run outcomes, or both.
-She also investigates the effect of disciplinary policies on student behavioral and academic outcomes.
+In work in progress, she investigates the malleability of social and interpersonal skills in educational and organizational settings, and the effect of disciplinary policies on student behavioral and academic outcomes.

 Navarro-Sola received a B.A. in Economics from Universitat Pompeu Fabra (Barcelona) in 2013, and a M.A. in Economics from the Barcelona Graduate School of Economics in 2014.